Types of Eating Disorder Programs

 Additional Considerations

-Family involvement plays a meaningful role in the recovery process, especially for adolescents.
+Family involvement can also play a meaningful role in the recovery process, especially for adolescents.
 Programs that include family therapy or education often lead to stronger long-term outcomes.
-Some treatment centers also offer specialized tracks for groups that have been historically underserved, including men, LGBTQ+ individuals, people of color, and those in larger bodies.
+Some treatment centers also offer specialized tracks for groups including men, LGBTQ+ individuals, people of color, and those in larger bodies.

-Choosing a program that respects your identity, values, and lived experience helps create a foundation of trust and encourages lasting progress.
-Each person’s journey looks different, and what matters most is finding care that meets your current needs with compassion, skill, and support.
-Whether you or a loved one needs medical stabilization, structured daily care, or ongoing outpatient services, there is a place on the continuum of care that can help.
+Ultimately, choosing a program that respects identity, values, and lived experience helps build a foundation of trust and supports meaningful progress.
+Each person’s journey is unique, and the most important step is finding care that meets current needs with compassion, skill, and support.
+Whether someone needs medical stabilization, structured daily care, or ongoing outpatient services, there is a place on the continuum of care that can help.

 The Clinical Affairs Team at MentalHealth.com is a dedicated group of medical professionals with diverse and extensive clinical experience.
 They actively contribute to the development of content, products, and services, and meticulously review all medical material before publication to ensure accuracy and alignment with current research and conversations in mental health.
 For more information, please visit the Editorial Policy.